 The ability to modulate incoming sensory input is a crucial foundational skill that sets the path for higher-level motor and learning activities.
-When all of a child’s energy is focused on handling what should be an automatic, subcortical response, he does not have the available capacity to focus on engagement, attention, and learning.
+When all of a child’s energy is focused on handling what should be an automatic, subcortical response, he lacks the capacity to focus on engagement, attention, and learning.
+A child who struggles to process auditory input, for example, who is hyper-vigilant to background environmental sounds, who sits with his ears covered for large portions of the day, will not be ready to follow the many multi-step auditory instructions issued in a classroom.

-A child who struggles to process auditory input for example, who is hyper-vigilant to background environmental sounds, who sits with his ears covered for a large portion of the day – that child will not be ready to follow the many multi-step auditory instructions issued in a classroom.
 A child who struggles with visual processing and cannot distinguish right from left or one shape from another will struggle to keep up with the demands required in reading and writing.
-A child with an underdeveloped vestibular system who consistently seeks movement from his environment and is not ready to sit at a desk uninterrupted.
+Additionally, an individual with an underdeveloped vestibular system consistently seeks movement from his environment and is not ready to sit at a desk uninterrupted.
+Sensory integration training provides professionals with tools to help these individuals more easily integrate sensory input.

 - Occupational Therapists and Occupational Therapist Assistants